 - If you are using one of the approved click measurement providers, Google will apply the tracking template to ad interactions that occur on Google-hosted pages, including clicks to your website.
 This means you will be able to measure both clicks to your site and the paid ad interactions on Google hosted page.

-- If you are using a click measurement provider that is not approved by Google, Google will only apply the tracking template to clicks to your site.
-This means you will not be able to measure other paid interactions on Google-hosted pages.
+- If you are using a click measurement provider that isn't approved by Google, Google will only apply the tracking template to clicks to your site.
+This means you won't be able to measure other paid interactions on Google-hosted pages.
 You will, however, still be able to measure clicks externally using these providers.

-- If you are a retailer, publisher, or partner that does business in California, we will be offering restricted data processing for local inventory ads, to help you meet your compliance with the California Consumer Privacy Act (CCPA).
+- We will be offering restricted data processing for local inventory ads, as a tool for you to consider for your compliance with various laws.
 Google will disable callouts to third-party ad trackers.